ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 ### Script Minification

-Script Minification is enabled by including the `<script-minifying />` element in your `config.xml`:
+Script minification is enabled by including the `<script-minifying />` element in your `config.xml`:

 ```xml
 <config>